 The vast majority of the 60,000+ treatments we provide each year are for members of the public.

 In fact, we couldn't be here without the public's support.
+We appreciate you being part of our students' learning experience.

 We no longer accept patients who walk in.
 You must have an appointment before you come to see us.